 which can be rewritten as~\eqref{eq:lower-bound-coef-instability}, recalling that $\|b_p\|_{\mathcal B}=1$. \end{proof}

-This bound means that if we approximate circular waves \(b_{p}\) in the form of propagative plane wave expansions \(\mathcal{T}_{\boldsymbol{\Phi}_{M}}\boldsymbol{\mu}\) with a given accuracy (i.e.~small \(\eta>0\)), then the norms of the coefficients \(\|\boldsymbol{\mu}\|_{\ell^{2}}\) need to increase at least like the normalization constant \(\beta_{p}\), i.e.~super-exponentially fast in \(|p|\), see Lemma~\ref{lem:beta_asymptotic}.
-This is a clear example of how accuracy and stability properties are sometimes opposite to each other.
-We state this important conclusion in the form of a theorem to stress the message.
+This bound means that if one approximates circular waves \(b_{p}\) in the form of PPW expansions \(\mathcal{T}_{\boldsymbol{\Phi}_{M}}\boldsymbol{\mu}\) with a given accuracy (i.e.~small \(\eta>0\)), then the norms of the coefficients \(\|\boldsymbol{\mu}\|_{\ell^{2}}\) need to increase at least like the normalization constant \(\beta_{p}\), i.e.~super-exponentially fast in \(|p|\), see Lemma~\ref{lem:beta_asymptotic}.
+This is a clear example of accuracy and stability properties being opposite to each other.
+We state this important conclusion as a theorem to stress the message.